1DSAG/UI5-Best-Practice/docs/Error Handling/usage.markdown

 ---
 layout: default
-title: Error Handling Usage
+title: Usage of Separate Error Handler File
 name: Usage
 parent: Error Handling
-nav_order: 2
+nav_order: 4
 ---

-# Usage of a separate Error Handling Files in SAPUI5 Apps
+# Usage of a separate Error Handling File

-All messages sent by an OData Service should be handled by a separate Error Handler file.
+All messages sent by an OData Service should be handled by a separate error handler class.
-This article describes how to integrate a demo Error Handling file.
+This article describes how to the error handler in a separate file.

 ## Setup

  1. Add a new file called ErrorHandler.js in folder webapp/controller.
- 2. Add the following.